Here’s how to scale an image in Photoshop. By using Smart Objects, you’ll maintain image resolution, resulting in higher quality finished work.

 Video tutorial: How to resize an image in Photoshop

-Our new series of video tutorials is packed with tips on getting the best out of Adobe’s design programmes.
+This series of video tutorials is packed with tips on getting the best out of Adobe’s design programs.
 If you’d like to stay up to date with the series, subscribe to our YouTube channel below.

 So here I have a basic canvas with two identical photos on it, one is simply a duplicate of the other.
 Just as an extra keyboard shortcut for you, you can duplicate any item in Photoshop by selecting the layer and pressing Ctrl or Cmd + J.